Rarotonga, 2010

 (d) The Role of the Social Benefits Tribunal

 The Social Benefits Tribunal is the workhorse appeal tribunal which hears the vast majority of legal disputes stemming from welfare and ODSP situations.
-Hearings are held in front of (usually) one member in private, and are conducted as "hearings de novo" - which means that they hear evidence on the whole appeal issue with no deference to the original decision under appeal (other than the appellant bearing the onus of disproving that decision).
+Since COVID, hearings are typically held by ZOOM in front of (usually) one member in private, and are conducted as "hearings de novo" - which means that they hear evidence on the whole appeal issue with no deference to the original decision under appeal.
+The appellant bears the onus of disproving the challenged decision.

 While decisions of the higher court have a binding precedent authority over the Tribunal, its own decisions do not.
 As was stated in a leading ODSP case, Director (ODSP) v Gallier [2000] OJ #4541 (QL)(Div Ct):